Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 a) in monodominant grass cenoses;

-c) in complex floristically rich multi-tiered forest communities
+c) in complex floristically rich multi-layered forest communities

 16. Oscillations are described for: